The Best Offline and Online Home Staging Course Reviews

 If you read the bio of the head of the school, Christine Rae, it talks a lot about her being a business woman and a pioneer in the industry, but it doesn’t mention her experience as a stager.
 Is there any?

 As noted above, certification is available only through the in-person program.
-They strongly recommend that you get certified since it would be akin to trying to be a real estate agent without a license.
+They strongly recommend that you get certified since it would be akin to trying to be a real estate agent without a license (according to their site).
 Um, no, that’s not how that works.
 That would actually be illegal.
 You can most definitely be a home stager without a certification!

 Are you getting the sense from my home staging course reviews that the one takeaway I want you to get is that you do not need to have a certification.
 And just because a program offers certification doesn’t mean the training is superior.